-For example, you can follow and keep tabs on different social work centers through their social channels to learn more about their practices as well as the practices in another country.
-You can also follow different companies with blog posting service and check their blogs for case studies and informative contents.
+For example, you can follow and keep tabs on different social work centers through their social channels to learn more about their practices as well as the practices in other countries.
+You can also follow different companies with blog posting services and check their blogs for case studies and informative content.

 Reach Out And Create A Positive Influence

 For instance, if you have a social media account, they can just look for you online and ask for assistance if they can’t obtain the help they need.
-Furthermore, social media also enables you to reach out more people since it only takes less energy and time compared to making phone calls to just to check in for people.
+Furthermore, social media also enables you to reach out to more people since it only takes less energy and time compared to making phone calls just to check in with people.

 Build Professional Identity

 Most often than not, social workers face challenges when it comes to creating a professional persona.
 Social media platforms furnish a solid ground for establishing that identity.
 It also allows you to share serviceable links to credible organizations.